 Connect To Remote Loader: Select Yes or No to determine if the driver will use the Remote Loader.
-For more information, see the Identity Manager 4.0.2 Remote Loader Guide.
+For more information, see Configuring the Remote Loader and Drivers in the NetlQ Identity Manager Setup Guide.

 If you select No, skip to Step 12.
 If you select Yes, use the following information to complete the configuration of the Remote Loader: